valeriupredoi/valeriupredoi.github.io/pages/sdm-climate-analytics-data.md

 It will take us about one day to evaluate this info.
 If everything is ok, we will send you a confirmation email and you can start using the service (see step 3 above)!

-For questions about the DKRZ ECAS, please reach us at data-pool@dkrz.de.
+For questions about the DKRZ ECAS, please reach us at <data-pool@dkrz.de>.
 Visit our FAQs [INTERNAL LINK] here.

 <hr style="border:2px solid gray">